June 7, 2025

 Day 2 | Practice perspective drawing questions | Interpretation of pictorial compositions | Logarithms |

-Day 3 | Shape, Building forms and Elements | Visualizing three-dimensional objects from a two-dimensional drawing | Matrices |
+Day 3 | Shape, Building Forms and Elements | Visualizing three-dimensional objects from a two-dimensional drawing | Matrices |

-Day 4 | Aesthetics, color texture, harmony, and contrast | Visualizing different sides of 3D objects | Trigonometry |
+Day 4 | Aesthetics, colour texture, harmony, and contrast | Visualizing different sides of 3D objects | Trigonometry |

 Day 5 | Conceptualization and Visualization through structuring objects in memory | Analytical Reasoning | Coordinate Geometry |